-Your instrument panel cluster is designed to let you know at a glance how your vehicle is running.
-You will know how fast you are going, about how much fuel you have and many other things you'll need to know to drive safely and economically.
+The instrument cluster is designed to let you know at a glance how the vehicle is running.
+You will know how fast you are going, about how much fuel you have used, and many other things you will need to know to drive safely and economically.